Telehealth Implementation: A Comprehensive Guide for California’s Gastroenterology Practices

 Technology Solutions for Telehealth in Gastroenterology Practices

-• Secure Messaging Platforms: Use secure messaging platforms to facilitate patient-provider communication outside of video consultations, allowing for quick and convenient exchanges of messages, images, and documents.
+• Secure Messaging Platforms: Use secure messaging solutions to enhance communication between patients and providers outside of video consultations, allowing for a quick and convenient exchange of messages, images, and documents.

 The Role of AI in Telehealth Services